Magistrate for the Midland County Drug Court

 Judge Rainey came to Midland in 2011 from Lockhart, Texas.
 She began practicing law with the Law Office of Ian Cantacuzene in January 2012.
 In 2015 she started Of Counsel with Ward & Myers, LLP as well as serving as the designated Midland County Juvenile Detention Defense Attorney.

 Currently, Judge Rainey presides over the Midland County Drug Court, consisting of the Adult Felony Drug Court, DWI Court, and Transitional Treatment Court.
 These courts combine her passion for serving the people of Midland and helping those individuals suffering from addiction find recovery.
+All Rise (formally The National Association of Drug Court Professionals) has named the Adult Felony Drug Court to serve as a National Mentor Court for 2025-2027.

 Education: